aishwaryakore5696/cs-gy-6613/docs/index.md

 Welcome to CS-GY-6613 !

 # Logistics

 **Time/location:**
-Lectures: Mon 6pm in +++ auditorium
-Sections: Thurs in +++ auditorium
-Office hours:
+Lectures: Brooklyn Campus, Mon 6.00 PM - 8.30 PM at RGSH 315
 Communication: We will use Slack for all communications: announcements and questions related to lectures, assignments, and projects.

 # Instructors
 Pantelis Monogioudis, Ph.D (Bell Labs)
+Head of Applied ML Research Group
+Murray Hill, NJ

 # Course Assistants
-+++
+TA's contact will be announced as soon as I receive confirmation from HR that was hired.

 # What is this course about
-This course is all about the algorithms and methods around the triad of modeling, learning and inferencing that will allow you to build systems that exhibit forms of intelligence.
+This course is all about the algorithms and methods that will enable agents that exhibit forms of intelligence and autonomy.

-## Prerequisites

-# Coursework

 ## Grading

-1. Homeworks (35%)
+1. Final (30%)
-2. Exams (30%)
+2. Midterm (30%)
-3. Projects (30%)
+3. Projects (40%)
-4. Communication Incentive (5%)

-# Schedule